-Background/Questions/Methods: Freshwater turtle populations can be profoundly impacted by the high density of a male-biased population.
-Juvenile recruitment can be reduced by the high density of predators that often exist in human-dominated landscapes, resulting in an adult-biased population.
-To determine if the population.
+Background/Questions/Methods: Freshwater turtle populations can be profoundly impacted by urbanization.
+Adult females may experience high mortality with increased road density near nesting sites, leading to a male-biased population.
+Juvenile recruitment can be profoundly impacted by the high density of predators that often exist in human-dominated landscapes, resulting in an adult-biased population.
 To determine if the population structure of freshwater turtles follows these patterns at widespread sites with varying degrees of urbanization, over 30 faculty and their students at 26 institutions extending from Massachusetts to Oklahoma conducted a mark-recapture study of turtles inhabiting lentic ecosystems.
-The research and collaboration extending lentic ecosystems.
 The research was conceived, organized, and operated through the Ecological Research as Education Network (EREN, www.erenweb.org).
 EREN facilitates research and collaboration among students and faculty at primarily undergraduate institutions.
-Between August and early October 2012, each participant placed any captured turtles.
+Between August and early October 2012, each participant placed a minimum of four hoop traps in each of their respective ponds for at least two consecutive days and marked, measured, and released any captured turtles.
 We sampled a total of 34 ponds.
-For each pond with a minimum of ten individuals per species, we used chi-square goodness-of-fit tests to analyze whether the adult sex ratio differed from parity and the juvenile:adult ratio differed from 1:5 for each species.
-Results/Conclusions: We caught the painted turtle (Chelydra serpentina), common map turtle (Chelydra serpentina), common musk turtle (Chelydra serpentina), common musk turtle (Chelydra serpentina), common musk turtle (Chelydra serpentina), common map turtle (Chelydra serpentina), common map turtle (Chelydra serpentina), common musk turtle (Chelydra serpentina), common map turtle (Chelydra serpentina), common musk turtle (Chelydra serpentina), common musk turtle (Chelydra serpentina), common musk turtle (Chelydra serpentina), common map turtle (Chelydra serpentina), common map turtle Turtles were not caught in the other five ponds.
+For each pond with a minimum of ten individuals per species, we used chi-square goodness-of-fit tests to analyze whether the adult sex ratio differed from 1:5 for each species, we used chi-square goodness-of-fit tests to analyze whether the adult sex ratio differed from parity and the juvenile-adult ratio differed from 1:5 for each species.

+Results/Conclusions: We caught the painted turtle (Chrysemys picta), pond slider (Trachemys scripta), common snapping turtle (Sternotherus adoratus), smooth softshell (Apalone mutical), and common must turtle (Graptemys geographica) across 34 ponds.
+Turtles were not caught in the other five ponds.
 Only the painted turtle was caught in sufficient numbers per pond to permit the statistical analysis of age-sex class ratio.
-It was detected in 29 of the ponds, with 17 ponds yielding captures of at least ten individuals.
-The adult sex ratio was significantly biased towards adult males in 9 ponds and did not differ from parity in the remaining 7 ponds where at least ten adults were caught.
-The proportion of adult female painted turtles increased with development.
-A significant deviation from expectation for the juvenile: adult ratio was detected in 3 of the 17 ponds.
-Significantly more juveniles than expected were caught in 2 ponds.
-Faculty and students will be able to assess more thoroughly how the population structure of freshwater turtles varies with urbanization across much of eastern North America.
+It was detected in 29 of the ponds, with 17 ponds and did not differ fr